 5. They have a spring to their step.

 Havanese have a literal spring to their step.
 They have a naturally bouncy gait that is unique to the breed, almost like bunnies.
 They even hop!

 Havanese love sticking by their owner’s side so much that they’ve earned the name “Velcro dog.”
 They’re true companion dogs who have offered their cuddles to humans since warming the laps of Cuban aristocracy during the 1800’s.

 7. They live long lives.

 Havanese are sturdy dogs with relatively low health problems for a toy breed.
-They typically live from 10-15 years.
+According to Havanese.org, they typically live from 10-15 years.

 Enjoy our list of Havanese facts?
 Check out our available Havanese puppies today!